LukeReader1/opera-roles-recommender/README.md

 ## Summary

 This tool will take a list of opera roles a singer has previously sung, and generate a list of further roles in the repertoire which the user might enjoy/be able to perform.
 It can take input from lists of roles performed by other singers who have sung multiple roles, generated from singer biographies, potentially also from programme notes and from reviews.
+Building AI course project.

 ## Background